saeedbidi/option_pricing/README.md

 - Calculates **historical volatility** based on daily returns.
 - Computes the **Greeks**: **Delta**, **Gamma**, **Vega**, **Theta**, and **Rho**.
 - Calculates **Implied Volatility** based on market prices.
-- Provides visualizations showing how option prices vary with stock price for both calls and puts.
+- Provides visualisations showing how option prices vary with stock price for **both calls and puts**.
-- Compares pricing results from the three methods.
+- **Compares** pricing results from the three methods.

 ### **Outputs**
 1. **Call and Put Option Prices** using the three pricing methods.